wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

 *   (1) If a licensed insurer is part of a group of insurers, the risk management programme that the insurer is required to be subject to may, at the option of the insurer, be a risk management programme that applies to the insurer and 1 or more other members of that group (a _group programme_).

-    (2) However, if the group programme does not comply with the requirements of [section 73(2)][95] in any respect, the licensed insurer must prepare a supplementary document that, when taken together with the group programme, ensures that the requirements of section 73(2) are complied with (in which case the insurer's risk management programme must be taken to be the group programme together with the supplementary document).
+    (2) However, if the group programme does not comply with the requirements of [section 73(2)][97] in any respect, the licensed insurer must prepare a supplementary document that, when taken together with the group programme, ensures that the requirements of section 73(2) are complied with (in which case the insurer's risk management programme must be taken to be the group programme together with the supplementary document).

 ##### 75 Offence to fail to comply with risk management requirements

-*   A licensed insurer commits an offence if it fails to comply with [section 73][95] and is liable, on summary conviction, to a fine not exceeding $500,000\.
+*   A licensed insurer commits an offence if it fails to comply with [section 73][97] and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 75: amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Appointment of actuary and actuarial review